Tingkai911/my-homepage/README.md

 All the CSS stylings are in src/css/default.css.
 Feel free to change the font size, background color and images to customise the webpage.

+## How to run in local?
+Install NodeJS 14 and run "npm start"

-## How to run and deploy the homepage?
+## How deploy the homepage?
-Run "npm start" in the command prompt to see the completed project.
 Refer to the [documentation](https://create-react-app.dev/docs/deployment/) by the React Developers on how to deploy the homepage to your desired host.

-- npm run deploy
+For github pages, run "npm run deploy"